talex5/cuekeeper/README.md

     make server MIRAGE_FLAGS="--xen"
     cd server
     xl create -c cuekeeper.xl

-Note that currently the server simply serves up the static resources (the HTML, CSS, Javascript files), with the data still being stored only in the browser.
-In future, the browser will sync with the server, allowing use from multiple devices.

 Tip: if you make changes to the server code, you only need to run make in the `server` directory.
 However, if you change the client you must run `make server` in the top-level directory to update `server/static.ml`.